autoplot/documentation/javadoc/org/autoplot/csv/TableOps.md

+# org.autoplot.csv.TableOps

-# org.autoplot.csv.TableOpsI'd still like to refactor all the table-type sources to get the common codes.
+I'd still like to refactor all the table-type sources to get the common codes.
  These include:<ul>
    <li> html tables
    <li> xls, csv
    <li> dat
  </ul>

-TableOps( )
+# TableOps( )

 ***